Skip to main content

 See the OAuth guide for implementing the server-side token exchange.

-SDK-managed OAuth on iOS
+Software development kit-managed OAuth on iOS

 Call configureWithOAuth on app launch.
 The SDK handles the entire flow: showing a sign-in webview, obtaining tokens, and refreshing them automatically.